- Ambrose, Stephen E., The Wild Blue, The Men and Boys Who Flew the B-24s Over Germany, New York: Simon & Schuster, 2001.

 - World War II – Denmark

-- World War II – Displaced Persons
+- World War II – Displaced Persons, Evacuated Children

 - World War II Documentaries